apache/metron/metron-analytics/metron-profiler-client/README.md

     durationAgo - How long ago should values be retrieved from? units - The units of 'durationAgo'
 OPTIONAL:
-    groups_list - Optional - List (in square brackets) of groupBy values used to filter the profile.
-Default is the empty list, meaning groupBy was not used when creating the profile. config_overrides - Optional - Map (in curly braces) of name:value pairs, each overriding the global config parameter of the same name.
+	groups_list - Optional, must correspond to the 'groupBy' list used in profile creation - List (in square brackets) of groupBy values used to filter the profile.
+Default is the empty list, meaning groupBy was not used when creating the profile.
+    config_overrides - Optional - Map (in curly braces) of name:value pairs, each overriding the global config parameter of the same name.
 Default is the empty Map, meaning no overrides.
 ```